Search features

 Jeff David Lang Email Email More info More Info

-...This course provides an in-depth study of the design and conduct of health care research with emphasis on identifyingresearchable clinical, educational, and health care delivery problems.
-Analysis and interpretation of data fromqualitative and quantitative research designs will be emphasized.
-Studen...
+...This course provides an in-depth study of the design and conduct of healthcare research with emphasis on identifying researchable clinical, educational, and/or health care delivery improvement areas.
+Analysis and interpretation of data from qualitative and quantitative research designs will be empha...

 a section of the RESEARCH course in Interdisciplinary - IDS